Autism Spectrum Disorder (ASD) in Children and Youth: Information for Families

 The Autism Spectrum Disorders (ASD) are a group of neurologic conditions that affects a person's ability to communicate, understand, play and relate to others.
 Individuals with ASDs often also demonstrate unusual behaviours such as repetitive movements (e.g., hand flapping) or they may be unusually preoccupied with a specific interest (e.g. trains, dinosaurs, doors, collectibles such as Pokemon, etc.)

-Individuals with autism spectrum disorder will have some things in common.
-These include:
+Individuals with autism spectrum disorder have the following things common, which include:

 1. Social communication and interaction: